murathanje/IBP/README.md

 # IBP
-IBP Project is in this repo [IBP Ticket Project](https://github.com/murathanje/IBP_Project)
+This repo is for homewrok.IBP PROJECT IS IN THIS REPO[IBP Ticket Project](https://github.com/murathanje/IBP_Project)